What was Jason Kenney like in school?

 Of course, you do, says Jason.
 That’s how it works.

-Okay then, to you I’m not Catholic but for the rest of these people, (and she gestures to all the others sitting in the cafeteria) I am.
+people, (and she gestures to all the others sitting in the cafeteria) I am.

 You think all these people believe in abortion?